SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/Functions.rst

 .. var c = C()
 .. var boundFunc = c.foo 	// a function with type (Int) -> Float
 .. var unboundFunc = C.foo // a function with type (C) -> (Int) -> Float
+.. selector-style methods can be referenced as foo.bar:bas:
+   (see Doug's comments from the 2014-03-12 release notes)

 .. _Functions_CurriedFunctions: